All Articles

 How can I send a video more than 100 MB in Gmail?

 You can't directly attach a video of over 100 MB in Gmail.
 If you try, Gmail uploads it to Google Drive first and then includes a link to the drive file.
-You can upload it to the drive yourself, or use other cloud storage programs and send a link to your recipient.
+You can upload it to the drive or use other cloud storage programs to send a link to your recipient.

 How do I attach a large file in Gmail?